Bobbie Infant Formula Review & Analysis

 Not only did both infants readily accept Bobbie, they continued to consume their normal amounts of milk.
 One of the babies was primarily breastfed, and the other was formula-fed with Similac.

-Neither baby developed any apparent gas or discomfort after feeding, and both parents reported that they are seriously considering switching to Bobbie!
+Neither baby developed any apparent gas or discomfort immediately after feeding, and both parents reported that they are seriously considering switching to Bobbie!

 Bobbie Feeding Charts and Auto-Delivery